Framartin/lgv-geometric-transferability/README.md

 Then, regular attacks (I-FGSM, MI-FGSM, PGD, etc.) are applied on one collected model per iteration.

-### Flatness in the feature space
+### Flatness in the input space

 <img src="lgv/plots/sharp_flat_cartoon_.png?raw=true" alt="Conceptual sketch of flat and sharp adversarial examples" width="450">
 <p><i>Conceptual sketch of flat and sharp adversarial examples.
 Adapted from <a href="https://arxiv.org/abs/1609.04836">Keskar N.S., et al. (2017)</a>.</i></p>

-LGV produces flatter adversarial examples in the feature space than the initial DNN.
+LGV produces flatter adversarial examples in the input space than the initial DNN.
 In the intra-architecture transferability case, the LGV and target losses have similar and shifted shapes.

 <img src="lgv/plots/feature_space/disk_LGV_Initial_DNN_main.png?raw=true" alt="Losses of surrogates and targets in the disk containing 3 adversarial examples">
 <p><i>Surrogate (left) and target (right) average losses of 500 planes each containing the original example (circle), an adversarial example against LGV (square) and one against the initial DNN (triangle).
 Colours are in log-scale, contours in natural scale.
 The white circle represents the intersection of the 2-norm ball with the plane.</i></p>